 Recently, a friend of mine’s dad had high blood pressure.
 His doctor told him to stop consuming eggs and to avoid adding extra salt to his foods.
 That’s it.
 His recommendation was to rid a good, high quality protein source, yet French fries, chicken nuggets, and even chicken noodle soup were all presumably okay.
 I’ll never understand some of these recommendations; nonetheless, they happen day in and day out, all over the world.

 The culprit is often restaurant meals or other meals where the nutrition facts are not available with the food itself.
 Such “ignorance is bliss” situations allow us to avoid dealing with daunting numbers.
 Many people don’t hesitate to stop and enjoy a meal at a restaurant, but they freak out when they actually see the numbers on a label.
-We’ve all read our tips for dining out on a ketogenic diet and that opting for fatty meat with a side of veggies cooked in butter isn’t that bad after all.
+By now, we all know that opting for fatty meat with a side of veggies cooked in butter isn’t that bad after all.
 It turns out that what you thought to be the safe “healthy”, doctor-approved choice might not always be what you think it is.

 Here are a few examples of the sodium content in high-protein menu options at some popular American restaurants: